abraham5059/abraham5059/README.md

 - 👋 Hi, I’m @abraham5059
-- 👀 I’m interested in R, SQL, Swift
+- 👀 I’m interested in SQL, Swift
-- 🌱 I’m currently learning SQL & R
+- 🌱 I’m currently learning AI models
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...